kento/TEZip/docs/index.rst

 relative bound ratio
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The relative bound ratio determines the absolute value of the error (absolute error), then the maximum and minimum values.
+In the relative bound ratio, first find the error (absolute error), then find the maximum and minimum values of the original image.
 The maximum value minus the minimum value is then multiplied by the multiplier entered in "-b" to obtain the tolerance.
 The following is a formula of this content.

-.. math::　Tolerance level = (Maximum value of error – Minimum value of error) × Magnification
+.. math::　Tolerance level = (Maximum value of original image – Minimum value of original image) × Magnification

 The following figure shows an illustration of the relative bound ratio.